mines-researchcomputing/mines-researchcomputing.github.io/source/pages/user_guides/matlab.md

 To get started with MATLAB on {Mio, Wendian}, you will need to load the Matlab module from the module system either:

+1. Launch a GUI MATLAB interface through Open Ondemand for [Mio](https://mio-ondemand.mines.edu) or [Wendian](https://wendian-ondemand.mines.edu)
-1. An interactive job – requesting a node in order to run Matlab in the command line
+2. An interactive job – requesting a node in order to run Matlab in the command line
-2. Within a job script – submitting a Matlab script to Mio’s job queuing system (called Slurm)
+3. Within a job script – submitting a Matlab script to Mio’s job queuing system (called Slurm)

+## Starting MATLAB with a web interface

+From the "Interactive Apps" select MATLAB and fill out the job parameters in the form.
+You can select to launch MATLAB asa "Web Server interface" with the checkbox marked or without to use a Linux Desktop.

 ## Running an interactive job
 Type the following into the command line to initiate an interactive job: